ogatech4real/smart-energy-optimiser/README.md

 ## Security & Data Privacy
-Sensitive credentials managed securely via .streamlit/secrets.toml No personally identifiable information collected or stored MongoDB Atlas access controlled by role-based permissions and IP whitelisting
+Sensitive credentials managed securely via .streamlit/secrets.toml No personally identifiable information collected or stored MongoDB Atlas access is controlled by role-based permissions and IP whitelisting

 ## License
 MIT License.
 See `LICENSE` file for more details.